 He raised crops, kids, cattle, buffalo and spent lots of time with his nine grandchildren.
 His nieces and nephews were also dear to him.
 He was always adventurous and willing to take risks.
 He worked as an agricultural aerial spray pilot and also did cloud seeding.
 He was an excellent pilot and he loved the view of the world from above.
 He also spent time “touring” the United States as an over the road truck driver.
 There was always livestock to care for and he especially loved raising buffalo.
 He was a taskmaster expecting your full attention, but he was alright with mistakes if they were honest.
 He knew how to fix anything and would give directions while drawing them out on his paper napkin for you.
 He was a trickster, constantly thinking of the next joke to play.
 He loved to hunt and be out looking for game.
 He took every opportunity to go hunting and his hunting buddies were always considered family.
 Later, his friends in Upton were referred to as the “Liars Club” and he would often tell his funny stories with a twinkle in his eye.

 He is survived by his wife of 70 years, Doris, children Fred (Jonilee) Weibert, Marguerite (Steve) Cullum, and Judy (Ron) Kosola.
 Nine grandchildren and their spouses were proud to have shared in his life.
 The next generations were only graced to have known him for a short period of time, but they will be touched by all of the things he taught the generations today.

 In lieu of flowers, memorials may be made to the Upton Ambulance Service.
 Memorials and condolences may be sent in care of Meridian Mortuary 111 South Railroad Ave, Newcastle, WY 82701.
 Condolences may also be expressed at www.meridianmortuary.com

-To plant a tree in memory of Fred Weibert, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Fred Weibert, please visit our floral store.